 Since these claims are general and do not need a particular area of knowledge as a reference, they can help you structure your essay and push you to investigate the question further.

 You then need to further describe examples of real-life situations that support your stated claim.

-It is important to weave in your WoK (ways of knowing) into your body paragraphs to take account of the source of your knowledge.
+It is important to weave your WoK (ways of knowing) into your body paragraphs to take account of the source of your knowledge.
 Make it a point to question if your knowledge would have been different if you had acquired it in another way or through another source.

-Add in a mini conclusion after each segment of the body paragraph to analyze your examples in reference to your claims and counterclaims.
+Add a mini conclusion after each segment of the body paragraph to analyze your examples in reference to your claims and counterclaims.
 These must connect to the thesis statement and the selected essay title.